 3. Sicilian Defense

-This is among the chess openings favored by the game’s experts.
+This is one of the opening moves in chess that experts prefer.
 It is a good response to e4 because, instead of just responding to the moves by white, black gets to control the center and avoid the symmetry of e5.

 This levels out the playground giving both opponents an equal chance for a win.
 According to chess Grandmaster John Nunn, this type of opening is a great response for black, as it not only grants equality but also opens up room for attack.